amp-buildpacks/sway/README.md

 You can build your app with two steps:

-1. Run `pack build <image-name> -b ghcr.io/amp-buildpacks/fuel`.
+1. Run `pack build <image-name> -b ghcr.io/amp-buildpacks/sway`.
 An image will be generated that you can run.
 2. Run the image with `docker run -it <image-name>`.

-By default, the Fuel buildpack will add process types for all of the binary projects in your workspace.
+By default, the Sway buildpack will add process types for all of the binary projects in your workspace.
 You may optionally add a [`Procfile`](https://paketo.io/docs/howto/configuration/#procfiles) though if you need to customize the start command for your container.